Berat - City of a thousand windows - influenced by Ottoman

 Comparable to Apollonia, the Albanian city of Berat can look back on a historical development as a protohistoric abode for many centuries, so traces of ancient cultures have been found since about 2600 BC.

 The castle hill of Berat was built in the 4th century BC.
 First established by the Illyrians as the settlement center of the Illyrian tribe of the Dassareten.
 These got, at the end of the 4th century, in the dependence of the Kingdom of Macedonia.
 Presumably it was Cassander, who rebuilt the old town as a city and settled Greek settlers.
-In honor of his father, he called the city Antipetreia.
+In honour of his father, he called the city Antipetreia.
 Even under the rule of the Romans the city flourished.

 The first written mention of the city, which was in Greek called Poulcheriopólis, dates back to the 9th century and means "beautiful city".
 In 1019, the Slavic name Belagradon first appeared, which is the translation of the older name and means "white city".